PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

     **SBML and Antimony Editors**: The second tab of the GUI application.
 The SBML editor (1) allows you to edit the SBML model directly, while the Antimony editor (2) provides a more human-readable format.
 Changes in one editor can be forwarded to the other using the buttons below them.

 We can can now start creating a new PEtab problem or edit an existing one.
 The following sections will guide you through the process of defining and editing your model, experimental conditions, measurements, observables, and parameters.
-While at each step we will learn about the different panels and how to fill the corresponding tables, it might be helpful to have a look at the `PEtab Documentation`_ to get a better understanding of the PEtab format and its requirements.
+While at each step we will learn about the different panels and how to fill the corresponding tables, it might be helpful to have a look at the `PEtab Documentation`_ (`tutorial <https://petab.readthedocs.io/en/latest/v1/tutorial/tutorial.html>`__) to get a better understanding of the PEtab format and its requirements.

 Opening an Existing PEtab Problem
 ----------------------------------

-If you already have a PEtab problem defined in a YAML file or you have your SBML model already, you can open them directly in PEtab GUI:
+If you already have a PEtab problem defined in a YAML file or you have your SBML model already, you can open them directly in PEtab-GUI:

-1. Through the menu bar, go to **File > Open**.
+1. Through the menu bar, go to :menuselection:`&File --> &Open`.
 This will open a file dialog, where you can select your YAML file, SBML model file, or any other PEtab-related files.
-2. Alternatively, you can drag and drop your YAML file onto the PEtab GUI window.
+2. Alternatively, you can drag and drop your YAML file onto the PEtab-GUI window.
 The application will automatically handle the file and load the relevant data into the interface.
-3. If you want to continue working on an existing PEtab problem, you can also use the **File > Recent Files** menu to quickly access recently opened projects.
+3. If you want to continue working on an existing PEtab problem, you can also use the :menuselection:`&File --> Recent Files` menu to quickly access recently opened projects.

 Creating/Editing a PEtab Problem
 --------------------------------

 Since a PEtab problem consists of several components, we will go through the process step by step.
-The following sections will guide you through creating or editing a PEtab problem using the PEtab GUI.
+The following sections will guide you through creating or editing a PEtab problem using the PEtab-GUI.
 While there is no strict order in which you have to fill the tables, we will follow a logical sequence that starts with the model definition, followed by measurements, experimental conditions, observables, and parameters.